epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 ### Part 4 : Prediction and determination of confounding factors
 **Step X** Analysis of the initial bias of the Bechdel dataset

+The dataset we refer to is constructed through contributions at [bechdeltest.com/](https://bechdeltest.com/).
+Anyone can freely fill out a movie form indicating whether a movie has passed or failed the test along with specific information on the criteria met or missed.
+Users can also leave comments on movie pages if they disagree with the result assigned to a movie.
+We want to determine whether this database is truly a random collection of movies, or if there is some inherent bias of choice which would represent a confounding element for our analyses.

 **Step X** Feature based prediction